 Edilma Prada Céspedes

-Edilma Prada Céspedes is an investigative journalist and Masters candidate in Human Rights with a specialization in Peace Culture and International Humanitarian Law.
-She has fifteen years of experience covering issues of human rights, armed conflict, Indigenous peoples, borders, peace and the environment.
+Edilma Prada Céspedes is an investigative journalist and master's candidate in human rights with a specialization in peace, culture, and international humanitarian law.
+She has 15 years of experience covering issues of human rights, armed conflict, Indigenous peoples, borders, peace, and the environment.
 She specializes in the production of in-depth multimedia journalism projects, and she is the founder and director of the independent media organization Agenda Propia.

-Prada Céspedes is currently a fellow of the International Women's Media Foundation Adelante and a member of Connectas, a non-profit journalism project that promotes production with a transnational perspective.
-She works as an investigative consultant for the Environmental Investigation Agency (EIA) on topics such as illegal wood trade, deforestation and livestock markets in the Colombian Amazon.
-In 2018, she joined the worldwide effort of the Panama Papers investigation (all of the information related to the Colombian case was published in Connectas and in the national newspaper, El Espectador).
+Prada Céspedes is a fellow of the International Women's Media Foundation's reporting initiative Adelante and a member of Connectas, a nonprofit journalism project that promotes production with a transnational perspective.
+She works as an investigative consultant for the Environmental Investigation Agency (EIA) on topics such as illegal wood trade, deforestation, and livestock markets in the Colombian Amazon.
+In 2018, she joined the worldwide effort of the Panama Papers investigation (all of the information related to the Colombian case was published in Connectas and in the national newspaper El Espectador).

-Prada Céspedes is a workshop facilitator in journalism, peace narratives, digital tools and use of open data for the DW Akademie.
-She has received 5 journalism awards in Colombia and Latin America.
-In 2015, she was a fellow OAS on Open Government in the Americas.
+Prada Céspedes is a workshop facilitator in journalism, peace narratives, digital tools, and use of open data for the DW Akademie.
+She has received five journalism awards in Colombia and Latin America.
+In 2015, she was an OAS fellow on Open Government in the Americas.